 If your baby shows the following signs then you must take him to a doctor immediately:

 - Presence of scales on the face (eyebrows, forehead, cheeks, and ears), armpits, and diaper area: The American Academy of Paediatrics recognizes the presence of cradle cap on said areas as seborrheic dermatitis.
-However, some experts do not consider it normal for cradle cap to occur anywhere other than the scalp (10) as it could be eczema, and the baby should be checked by a doctor immediately.
+However, some experts do not consider it normal for a cradle cap to occur anywhere other than the scalp (9) as it could be eczema, and the baby should be checked by a doctor.

-- Itchiness and irritation in cradle cap: Remember, cradle cap is not itchy, and the baby will appear comfortable.
-Skin irritation and itchiness are signs of eczema, a condition that may look like cradle cap, but is serious.
+- Itchiness and irritation in cradle cap: Remember, the cradle cap is not itchy, and the baby will appear comfortable.
+Skin irritation and itchiness are signs of eczema, a condition that may look like cradle cap, but can be more serious.

 - Swollen scalp: If the cradle cap swells then it could be an infection in the underlying layers of skin.
 The swelling is often accompanied by severe hair loss.